syedwajiulhassan715-rgb/signal-feed/README.md

 and AI newsletters.
 Sends all content to Groq AI which filters and ranks into a structured digest:

-- Top 3 Papers — latest AI/ML research worth reading
+- Top 3 Papers — latest AI/ML research worth reading again
 - Top 3 Industry Moves — what's happening in the field
 - Top 3 Tools & Launches — new things worth trying
 - Top Job to Know — relevant opportunity if available